powersync-ja/powersync-swift/README.md

 ## Underlying Kotlin Dependency

-The PowerSync Swift SDK makes use of the [PowerSync Kotlin Multiplatform SDK](https://github.com/powersync-ja/powersync-kotlin) and the API tool [SKIE](https://skie.touchlab.co/) under the hood to implement the Swift package.
+The PowerSync Swift SDK makes use of the [PowerSync Kotlin SDK](https://github.com/powersync-ja/powersync-kotlin) and the API tool [SKIE](https://skie.touchlab.co/) under the hood to implement the Swift package.
 However, this dependency is resolved internally and all public APIs are written entirely in Swift.

 For more details, see the [Swift SDK reference](https://docs.powersync.com/client-sdk-references/swift) and generated [API references](https://powersync-ja.github.io/powersync-swift/documentation/powersync/).